WRyan78/Psychill/README.md

 update 09.14.2020
-deleted old links no longer viable and added some new functionig ones.
+deleted old links no longer viable and added some new functioning ones.